Greenrenge/mockoon/README.md

 ## Documentation

 You will find Mocknoon's documentation in our repository.
-It covers all features, including KPC-specific modifications and additions.
+It covers all features, including specific modifications and additions.

 ## Contributing